“Be authentic as a publisher and create content that helps you connect to everyone else … because they’re already connected.”

 This is the core of a content strategy, which should also feature your overarching business objectives, such as new business or brand awareness.
 With clarity on the above, you’ll be able to set clear objectives for your content.
 Make these as measurable as possible.

 If you’re producing text-heavy content, don’t be surprised if your bounce rate is closer to 100% than you’d like.
 For content to be engaging, it needs at the very least to be presented in a visually accessible way.
-Use subheadings, columns, images, and quotes to break up your copy.
+To clarify, use subheadings, columns, images, and quotes to break up your copy.

 “Make it simple.
 Make it memorable.
 Make it inviting to look at.
 Make it fun to read.”

 The most successful types of online content make use of interactive features like polls and quizzes.
-These kinds of features help you make an impression and stand out in a crowded market.
+Subsequently, these kinds of features help you make an impression and stand out in a crowded market.

 See some examples here.